cancrizans/dendritic-calculus/index.md

 ## Decimal digits

-This unpacks a natural number $n$ into a list of decimal digits (in fact, it works for any base):
+This unpacks a natural number $n$ into a list of decimal digits (or any base, by replacing 10):

 ```
 ; takes an integer as input